 Drizzle balsamic vinegar over strawberries to boost the fruit’s sweetness.
 Serve crusty bread with balsamic and olive oil instead of butter.
 Flavored balsamics, like raspberry, fig, or pear, can jazz up sauces, soups, and salads.
 Toss arugula or kale with balsamic and you have an easy and flavorful dark green salad.

 From sweet gherkins to salty dills, pickles are a popular companion to deli sandwiches and burgers.
 Pickles start out as cucumbers that are fermented, brined, or fresh-packed with vinegar.
 Spices, sugar, and salt are added.
 Eat with restraint: One medium whole sour pickle has 785 mg of sodium.
-That’s about half the salt you should get in a day.
+That’s about a third of the salt you should get in a day.
 Luckily, just a few slices can add zip to your sandwich.

 The ingredient in cocktail sauce that gives it a kick, horseradish works well with roast beef, chicken, and fish, and is often served with beets or cabbage.
 Add it to mashed or baked potatoes or deviled eggs for an extra punch.
 If you're using fresh horseradish root, keep it refrigerated until you use it, then scrub and peel it.

 From Japan, wasabi is a root that’s related to mustard.
 Use it sparingly at first, or wowza!
 The hot, pungent flavor is similar to horseradish, but the heat vanishes quickly, leaving a slightly sweet taste.
 You might have seen it served with sushi, sashimi, or noodles.
 If you’re looking for some zing in your life, look for wasabi-flavored nuts, chips, dressings, cheese, or dried peas.